-The following is a reprint of an article shared by an Episcopal priest — not a Southern Baptist, not a Catholic, not a “Jew”, not a “Tree Hugger”, not the “Liberal Media”, and not a Christian Right wing thinker.
-In it, he talks about the life and message of Jesus Christ — as the arguably world’s most revered Narcissistic Abuse Recovery speaker.
+The following is a reprint of an article shared by an Episcopal priest — not a Southern Baptist, not a Catholic, not a “Jew”, not a “Tree Hugger”, not the “Liberal Media”, and not a Christian Right-wing thinker.
+In it, he talks about the life and message of Jesus Christ — as arguably the world’s most revered Narcissistic Abuse Recovery speaker.

 We’re lovingly sharing it here for reflection.
 Reflective Christian thinkers who tend to follow the SILENT UNITY teaching that God is LOVE and love conquers all fear.
 There’s great wisdom to be found in the religious and spiritually inspired teaching shared here.

 Consider the very real and likely possibility that if JESUS CHRIST himself said, “Forgive them, Lord, for they know not what they do!” that he was most certainly alluding to dealing with Cluster B issues.

 Thank you, writer Scott Gunn, for penning the article titled, “Danger!
 Why church should come with a warning [label]”.
 We found the biblical reference to 1 John 4:18 quite inspiring — just wanted to validate that we totally GROK.

 Thus, without further ado — Scott Gunn’s “religious abuse” article.
 Be forewarned — if you were raised by toxic thinkers who were abused and brainwashed by Cluster B clergy, understand that this post might not be up your alley.